-Cats are obligate carnivores, and this is the main reason that their carbohydrate intake should be kept to an absolute minimum.
+Cats are obligate carnivores, which is the main reason their carbohydrate intake should be kept to an absolute minimum.
 That said, some carbohydrates are beneficial to your cat’s diet, provided that they are the right kind, as they can provide an energy source for your cat.
-What your cat really needs to thrive, though, is protein, which should be of a significantly higher percentage in your cat’s food.
-When buying a low-carb food for your feline friend, there are several factors to take into consideration.
+What your cat really needs to thrive is protein, which should be of a significantly higher percentage in your cat’s food.
+When buying low-carb food for your feline friend, there are several factors to take into consideration.

-Most low-carb cat foods on the market are advertised as grain-free, but this does not necessarily mean they are carbohydrate free.
-Grains that are often put into commercial cat foods as fillers include wheat, soya, and oats, and these are all considered carbohydrates.
+Most low-carb cat foods on the market are advertised as grain-free, but that does not necessarily mean they are carbohydrate-free.
+Grains that are often put into commercial cat foods as fillers include wheat, oats, corn, and rice, and they are all carbohydrates.
 Any food using these fillers is likely to have a high carbohydrate-to-protein ratio.
-However, other forms of carbohydrates are regularly included in commercial cat food, and they come in two different varieties: simple carbohydrates and complex carbohydrates.
-Carbohydrates in their simple form are easily digested by the body as simple sugars, including sucrose and fructose.
-Complex carbohydrates include vegetables like potatoes and beans.
+Other forms of carbohydrates that are regularly included in commercial cat food are starches such as tapioca and potato.

-So, while grain-free foods are free of carbohydrates like wheat and soy, they can still contain a surprisingly high amount of carbohydrates from included fruits and vegetables.
+So, while grain-free foods are free of carbohydrates like wheat and corn, they can still contain a surprisingly high amount of carbohydrates from fruits and vegetables.

 When is cat food considered low-carb?

 Considering that cats are carnivorous, an ideal ratio would be around at least 50-60% protein, 15-30% fat, and 5-15% carbohydrates.
-A low-carb food would ideally need to have a lower concentration of carbs, a maximum of 10%.
+A low-carb food would ideally need a maximum of 10% carbohydrates.

 There are many arguments for and against carbohydrates in cat food, and the debate still rages on.
-Still, a cat’s natural carnivorous instincts mean they should at least get a high protein-to-carbohydrate ration their food.
-They are natural predators, and a high protein diet is essential for them to live happy and healthy lives.
-Protein will help your cat’s gut health, build muscle and organs, and help them grow healthy fur.
+Still, cats are carnivores, which means they should at least get a high protein-to-carbohydrate ratio in their food.
+They are natural predators, and a high-protein diet is essential for them to live happy and healthy lives.
+Protein will help your cat’s gut, organs and bodily functions, and overall health.

 Other than protein being your cat’s main dietary need, another reason to feed them a low-carb diet is diabetes.
-Carbohydrate-rich foods will cause sugar spikes in your diabetic cat, and this can be highly dangerous.
+Carbohydrate-rich foods are the reason cats and humans are suffering from the disease.
+Carbohydrates cause blood sugar spikes, worsening the condition in a diabetic cat, which s can be dangerous.
 Overweight or obese cats will also greatly benefit from eating a low-carb diet, as it will reduce their sugar and grain intake significantly.

 Dry vs. Wet Foods

-This is another aspect in which the debate still rages on, but there are several significant benefits of feeding your cat wet low-carb foods over dry.
-It is difficult to make dry kibble without the use of some form of carbohydrates, due to the starch present in carbs that will prevent the kibble from crumbling.
+This is another aspect in which the debate still rages, but there are several significant benefits of feeding your cat wet low-carb foods over dry.
+It is difficult to make dry kibble without using some form of carbohydrates due to the starch in carbs that will prevent the kibble from crumbling.
 This means that most dry foods on the market will have more than 10% carbohydrates.
-If your cat has no health issues, the occasional bowl of dry food will not hurt, but if they need to avoid carbs as much as possible, then dry kibble should be avoided.
+If your cat has no health issues, the occasional bowl of dry food will not hurt, but if they need to avoid carbs as much as possible, dry kibble should be avoided.

-Wet food is made with high moisture content and thus doesn’t require the binding of ingredients.
-The added moisture from wet foods to your cat’s diet is highly beneficial, as your cat gets a large percentage of their hydration from their food.
+Wet food is made with high moisture content and thus doesn’t require ingredient binding.
+The added moisture from wet foods to your cat’s diet is highly beneficial since your cat gets a large percentage of their hydration from their food.

-Our top choice overall for the best low-carb cat food goes to the succulent chicken cat food from Tiki Cat.
-It is packed with essential vitamins, omegas, minerals, and taurine, which will provide your cat with everything they need for a healthy balanced diet, and is completely free from grains, gluten, carbohydrates, and starch.
+Our top choice overall for the best low-carb cat food goes to the Smalls Fresh Cow.
+It is packed with essential vitamins, omegas, minerals, and taurine, which will provide your cat with everything they need for a healthy balanced diet and is completely free from grains, gluten, carbohydrates, and starch.

-- 1. Tiki Cat Puka Luau Grain-Free Canned Cat Food — Best Overall
+- 1. Smalls Human-Grade Fresh Cat Food Subscription – Best Overall

 - 2. Dave’s Pet Food Grain-Free Pate Canned Cat Food — Best Value